 For this reason a draft fire management plan was developed and exhibited in 1999–2000, and forwarded to the Minister for the Environment for final approval.
 The aim of the plan was ‘to manage the vegetation of

 the Park so that bushfire hazard levels do not surpass acceptable risks to surrounding areas, while achieving conservation, recreation and aesthetic goals, and thus conserving biodiversity’.

 Fire has an important role in bushland communities.
 Many plants in the Park are associated with Hawkesbury sandstone conditions and may require fire and/or drought at some stage in their life

-fell, so did their springtime burns decline.
+Aborigines fell, so did their springtime burns decline.
 This resulted in the massive accumulation of fuels, which led to devastating fires in the late 1890s and through to the present day.
-Since the 1950s authorities have tried to
+Since the 1950s authorities have

 Such controlled burns were first carried out in the autumn or early winter but, in the light of increased ecological knowledge, they have been held progressively later in the year, in line with Aboriginal practices.